DarlinSoto/darlinsoto/README.md

 ### Hi there 👋!
-I'm **Darlin**, I'm a **Doctor in Statistics** from **Temuco**, in the south of Chile.
-Currently, I'm working at Universidad de la Frontera, Chile,  developing statistical models to describe astronomical objects.
+I'm **Darlin**, I'm a **Doctor in Statistics** from **Concepción**, in the south of Chile.
+Currently, I'm working at Universidad del Bío-Bío, Chile,  developing statistical models to describe astronomical objects.

 - 🌱 I’m currently learning **Python** and **Astronomy**
 - 💬 Ask me about **Statistical Models**, **Time series** and **Rstudio**